chapel-lang/chapel/doc/release/platforms/README.cray.rst

    .. code-block:: sh

-     export CHPL_TASKS=qthreads
+     export CHPL_TASKS=fifo

-   Only these two tasking layers work with ugni communications.
-Other Chapel environment variables having to do with runtime layers should be left unset.
+   All of these tasking layers work with ugni communications.
+Other Chapel environment variables having to do with runtime layers can be left unset.
 Setting ``CHPL_COMM`` and ``CHPL_TASKS`` like this will cause the correct combination of other runtime layers that work with those to be selected automatically.

 4) Load an appropriate craype-hugepages module.
 For example::